rcyyu/Python-Scripts/README.md

 ## Usage

-All scripts require Python 2.7 or higher and can be used in the Command Prompt by entering the file name one downloaded.
+All scripts require Python 2.7 or higher and can be used in the Command Prompt by entering the file name once downloaded.